Hippocrates is credited with uttering the frequently cited statement, “Let your food be your medicine and your medicine be your food.”

 Calcium, magnesium, and phosphorus are all vital nutrients.

 Strong bones need not only calcium but also the minerals phosphorus and magnesium.

 Building strong bones is not the only function of these minerals.

-In fact, as reported by the NAVC, “Reduced dietary phosphorus was associated with increased risk of calcium oxalate urolithiasis in dogs.”
+In fact, as reported by the NAVC, “Reduced dietary phosphorus links to increased risk of calcium oxalate urolithiasis in dogs.”

-Before you throw up your hands in frustration, though, contemplating the hard work of diet management ahead of you and longing for the days when Fred would throw Dino a brontosaurus steak and be done with it, remember, we are enlightened now.
+I know you’re ready to throw up your hands in frustration!
+You’re probably contemplating the hard work ahead of you.
+And, probably you’re also longing for the days when Fred would throw Dino a brontosaurus steak and be done with it.
+But, remember, we are enlightened now!

 It’s really a small price to pay for the years of loyal affection ahead of or behind you.

 Ask your vet about the cellulolytic diet.